 Part One: Required Audition Piece

-- Choose one of the two above to perform for your audition.
+- Choose any part (ie: Tpt.
+1,2,3,4) of one of the two above to perform for your audition.
 (You may also do BOTH if you would like!)

-- You must play the follow excerpts from each one:
+- You must play the follow excerpts from one or both selections:

-- You must play the follow excerpts from each one:
+- You must play the follow excerpts from one or both selections:

 Part Two: Play a Prepared Piece (Optional)